 The magnetic anomalies can be originated from a series of changes in lithology, variations in the magnetized bodies thickness, faulting, pleats and topographical relief.
-A significant quantity of information can leave a qualitative revision of the residual magnetic anomalies map of the total magnetic field.
-In this sense, we can say that the value of the survey does not finish with the first interpretation, but rather it increases as more geology is known.
+A significant quantity of information can leave a qualitative revision of the residual magnetic anomaly map of the total magnetic field.
+In this sense, the value of the survey does not end with the first interpretation, but rather it enriches as more geology is known.

 It is more important, at the beginning, to detect the presence of a fault or intrusive body, than to determine their form or depth.
 Although, in some magnetic risings, such determination cannot be made in a unique manner, the magnetic data has been useful because the intrusive is more magnetic than the underlying lava flows.
-The faulting creates spaces so that the warm fluids displace and therefore alter the guest rocks.
-The hydrothermal system temperature and the oxygen volatility will determine the quantity of present loadstone in the area of faults and therefore, their magnetic response.
+Faulting creates open spaces so that the hot fluids can be transported, therefore altering the host rocks.
+The temperature of the hydrothermal system and the oxygen volatility will determine the quantity of the present load in the fault zone and therefore, giving their magnetic response.

-2.2.
-Basic theory
+3.2 Basic theory

-If two magnetic poles of strength $m_1$ and $m_2$ are separated by a distance r, a force, F, exists between them.
-If the poles are of the same polarity, the force will push the poles apart, and if they are of opposite polarity, the force is attractive and will draw the poles together.
+If two magnetic poles of strength m1 and m2 are separated by a distance r, a force, F, exists between them.
+If the poles are of the same polarity, the force will push the poles apart; and if they are of opposite polarity, the force is attractive and will draw the poles together.
 The equation for F is the following:

-$$F = \frac{m_1 m_2}{4 \pi \mu^2}$$ (4)
+$$F = m_1 m_2 / 4\pi \mu^2 r^2 \tag{8}$$